riferrei/pacman-with-elasticsearch/README.md

 The game uses Elasticsearch as its data store so you need to have a cluster for this.
 For the sake of simplicity and awesomeness you should use Elastic Cloud.
-If you don't have an account with Elastic Cloud don't worry — creating one is easy and it takes only a few minutes.
-Click https://cloud.elastic.co/registration?elektra=en-cloud-page[here] to register a new account that is going to be trial and you won't pay a dime to Elastic before the trial ends.
+If you don't have an account with Elastic Cloud don't worry.
+Creating one is easy and it takes only a few minutes.
+Click [here](https://cloud.elastic.co/registration?elektra=en-cloud-page) to register a new account that is going to be trial and you won't pay a dime before the trial ends.

 Once you have an account, log in to Elastic Cloud and create a new deployment: